Definition of quads

-A Quads is in French, a square.
-We get a square when we have 4 cards of the same denomination.
-For example, when a player has a pair of 5's on 5-5-2, he has a Quads.
-A Quads is a very rare hand.
-Even if you have a pair in your hand, you will only hit a Quads on flop only 0.24% of the time.
-And you will have a pair in hand once every badbeat jackpot hands.
+A quads is in French, a square.
+You get a four of a kind when you have four cards of the same denomination.
+When a player has a pair of 5's on 5-5-2, for example, he has a quads.
+A quads is a very rare hand.
+Even if you have a pair in your hand, you will hit a quads on the flop only 0.24% of the time.
+And you'll have a pair in your hand 1 time in every 16 hands.
 That's how rare it is!
 The good news is that it's an almost unbeatable hand.
-Even if you play a lot on poker, in your whole life, you could lose 2-3 times maximum with a quad.
+Even if you play a lot of poker, in your entire life you're likely to lose about 2-3 times with a quad.
 And we're talking about a player who puts up a good volume!

 Quads and badbeat jackpot

-Some of the poker halls offer progressive groslots that they call "badbeat jackpot".
-If you lose at one of these tables with a minimum of an 8 (it can be a 9 or 10 or Jacks, depending on the room) and you have a pair in your hand, you will split the current progressive jackpot between all the players at the table.
+Some poker rooms offer progressive jackpots that they call "Badbeat Jackpot".
+If you lose at one of these tables with at least a pocket 8 (it could be a pocket 9 or 10 or Jacks, depending on the cardroom) and you have a pair in your hand, you will split the progressive jackpot of the moment between all players at the table.
 The loser of the hand will get 50% of the jackpot, the winner of the hand 25% and all other players at the table will split the remaining 25%.